 Other Ways To Save Money

-Recently (five months into our travel) I acquired a new phone number that is attached to my gmail account.
-Best of all it is free with no monthly fees!
-I may not ever activate cellular minutes again . .maybe 🙂 I wish I knew before we left the States and disconnected our phones that I could have ported my old cell number to my gmail!
-Don’t make the same mistake as I did.
+Recently (five months into our travel) I acquired a new phone number that is attached to my Gmail account.
+The nice thing about it is that it is free with no monthly fees.
+I may not ever activate cellular minutes again . .maybe 🙂 I wish I knew before we left the States and disconnected our phones that I could have ported my old cell number to my Gmail.
+Don’t make the same mistake that I did.
 Once it is disconnected it is too late.